abiratsis/top-airports-pipeline/README.md

 We will need these two files, to be able to use the solution as an executable program, as we will see next.

 ### Running the application

-To access the API in databricks please use the published notebook [here](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4632767432671086/2506865405105341/3460815830528730/latest.html)

-As mentioned, users are able to use the application through the command line.
-To do so please follow the next steps:

-- Navigate under the root folder i.e: `/Users/you/Documents/top-airports-pipeline`
-- Execute `sbt assembly` from command line (if not already executed on the previous step)
-- Navigate under `target\scala-2.12`
-- Grant execute permission to `tapipe.sh` with `chmod +x tapipe.sh`

-Now you are ready to run the program.

 As discussed, there are two available modes for running the program, the batch and the streaming mode.
 Each mode, uses the corresponding arguments as seen below: